 “And the heart of Pharaoh was hardened, neither would he let the children of Israel go; as the LORD had spoken by Moses.”

 This verse is part of the account of the plagues that God brought upon Egypt to secure the release of the Israelites from their slavery.
-In this particular verse, it emphasizes Pharaoh’s response to the plague of hail.
+Exodus 9:35 does not specifically focus on the plague of hail but rather summarizes Pharaoh’s continued refusal to let the Israelites go, in alignment with what God had foretold.

 This verse serves as a reminder of the consequences of a hardened heart, which can lead to a rejection of God’s will and a resistance to His commands.
 It also highlights the sovereignty of God, who works through human actions and choices to bring about His purposes.